 - Home study and home visits

 Cluster Living is a semi-independent support option designed for individuals who are ready to live independently in the community but benefit from additional structured support onsite.
 Together, we encourage opportunities for everyone to be as independent as possible by providing supports in the least restrictive, least intrusive manner.
-The supports offered focus on the observation, planning, implementing and execution of programs and activities that promote and encourage the learning and development of daily living and social skills.
+We offer programs and activities that encourage learning and development of daily living and social skills.

 In this model, 24/7 staffing is available onsite within the apartment style complex, and individuals also receive dedicated 1:1 Community Support hours based on their needs.
 This unique setting allows individuals to be empowered by the experience of living on their own, knowing they have access to support whenever they need it.
 The level of support an individual requires will ebb and flow over time as they learn new skills and build the confidence to live independently.
 The supports and services offered are always flexible and innovative, accommodating an individual’s changing needs and wishes throughout all stages of their life.